What to do if your child gets swimmer’s ear

 - Dry your child’s ears completely after swimming.

-Here are some safe methods for how to remove water from the ear:
+Here are some safe methods for how to remove water from a child’s ear:

 - Let gravity do the work.
-Outside of using a towel to dry your child’s ears, the most practical way to remove water is by tilting the head to hold each ear facing down.
+Outside of using a towel to dry your child’s ears, the most practical way to remove water is to tilt their head and hold each ear facing down.
 Pulling the earlobe in different directions while the ear is face down can help drain water.

 - Apply a warm compress.
 Try using a warm washcloth as a compress over your child’s ear to extract water and help soothe discomfort.

 - Use a hair dryer.
 To help evaporate any trapped water, place a hair dryer on its lowest setting and hold it about a foot from your child’s ear.
-Move it back and forth slowly to distribute the force of air.
+Move it back and forth slowly to distribute the air's force.
 You can also simultaneously tug on the earlobe to help release water.

 - Make an ear drop mixture.
-Similar to vinegar and rubbing alcohol ear drops, a mixture of half water and half hydrogen peroxide can also be used to help soften ear wax and drain any trapped water.
+Similar to vinegar and hydrogen peroxide ear drops, a mixture of half water and half alcohol can also be used to help soften earwax and drain any trapped water.

 In addition, your child should avoid using cotton-tip swabs to remove water or earwax from their ear.
-Swabs and other items like bobby pins or fingernails cause a break in the skin lining.
-They can also push wax further back into the ear canal where it doesn’t belong, and this might require your child needing medical help to get it out.
+Swabs and other items, such as bobby pins or fingernails, can cause a break in the skin's lining.
+They can also push wax further back into the ear canal, where it doesn’t belong, and this may require medical assistance to remove it.

 Accidentally pushing swabs too far can also damage the eardrum or the tiny hearing bones (hammer, anvil and stirrup) underneath.